samperay/CKA/studyguide/scheduling/scheduling.md

 ```

 ## Limits
 By default, k8s sets resource limits to 1 CPU and 512Mi of memory

-You can set the resource limits in the pod defination file.
+You can set the resource limits in the pod definition file.
 ```
 limits:
   memory: "2Gi"